Color My Text

 Apply Text Decorations as You Type

-All text decorations will be applied as you type.
-There is no need to reopen the documents to reapply text decorations.
+The text decorations get applied as you type in the files and also as you update the decoration rules in the settings file.
+There is no need to reopen the files to reapply the text decorations.
 It does not matter if the document is split over multiple windows.
 It just works.

-For creating your text decoration rules, I would suggest having the file to be decorated opened on one side of the editor and the setting file opened on the other side.
-This way you can see the configuration applied live on the file as you change them.
-This can help you quickly find issues and experiment with different styles to devise a set of rules that offers you the best appearance.
+When you are creating text decoration rules, I would suggest having the file to be decorated opened on one side of the editor and the settings file opened on the other side.
+This way, as you change the configuration, you can see them being applied live on the file.
+This can help you quickly find issues with the regex patterns and experiment with different styles so as to choose one that offers you the best appearance.

 Fully Configurable